 Do you know HTML & CSS?
 If so, you might want to generate your own site.
 Many colleges and universities offer web hosting for students and faculty.
 Check with your school’s tech support services and ask if this is something available to you.

-Useful and free text editor, if you are looking for something more basic than Adobe’s Dreamweaver.
+Useful HTML and text editor for MacOS.
+Helpful if you are looking for something more basic than Adobe’s Dreamweaver.

 Filezilla is a popular free and open source FTP client.
 (Filezilla also offers free FTP server software for Windows users.)

 Fetch is a low-cost and reliable FTP program for Mac users.
 As of 2023, it costs $29.